megapinet/AirDrop-Tg/README.md

 # Jetton Airdrop Telegram Bot

-**⚡️Important note: you are able to deploy advanced stable version of this bot in 10 minutes via https://t.me/ez_airdrop_bot**

 __________________

 To run a telegram bot, you will need any server with a Linux operating system and docker and docker-compose installed